Ensembl/WiggleTools/README.md

 Statistics
 ----------

 Sometimes, you just want a statistic across the genome.
 The following functions do not return a sequence of numbers, just a single number.
-All of these outputs are directed to an user defined output file (in this case results.txt) but you can put `-' for standard output:
+Some of these integrating functions have "I" appended to them to distinguish them from the iterators with related (yet different) functions.
+All of these outputs are directed to a user defined output file (in this case results.txt) but you can put `-' for standard output:

 * AUC